Incremental Computation: What Is the Essence?

+The method is powerful in deriving incremental algorithms and programs, e.g., different incremental sorting algorithms from batch sorting programs~\cite{LiuTei95Inc-SCP}, incremental reporting for enterprise resource planning systems~\cite{nissen2007funsetl}, and incremental queries in access control, distributed algorithms, probabilistic inference, etc.~\cite{Liu+16IncOQ-PPDP}.
+The method is even more powerful when used in general program optimizations, as introduced in Section~\ref{sec-inc-opt}.

-It is easy to see that incrementalization corresponds to differentiation in calculus, except that incrementalization takes place in discrete domains as opposed to the continuous domain.
-We even use the same notation \m{f'} for both the incremental version of \m{f} from incrementalization and the derivative of \m{f} from differentiation.
+\mypar{Incrementalization---differentiation in discrete domains} We can see that incrementalization corresponds to differentiation in calculus, except that incrementalization takes place in discrete domains as opposed to continuous domains.
+We even use the same notation \m{f'} for the incremental version of \m{f} from incrementalization as the derivative of \m{f} from differentiation.

-Both study changes in the output of functions given changes in the input.
-While differentiation yields the derivative of a function where input changes are infinitesimal, incrementalization yields an incremental version of a function under an input change operation.
-Note that in the precise definition of incremental version, \m{x \oplus y} captures exactly how the input changes from the previous input \m{x}, and \m{f'(x,y,r)} captures exactly how the output changes from the previous output \m{r}.
+\mysubpar{From changes in input to changes in output} Both incrementalization and differentiation study changes in the output of functions given changes in the input.
+While differentiation yields the derivative of a function where input changes are infinitesimal, incrementalization yields an incremental version of a function under an input change operation, like a \term{finite difference}~\cite{jordan1965calculus} when the function is defined only at discrete points.
+Precisely, in the definition of incremental version, \begin{itemize} \itemsep{0ex} \item \m{x \oplus y} captures exactly how the input changes from the previous input \m{x}, and \item \m{f'(x,y,r)} captures exactly how the output changes from the previous output \m{r}. \end{itemize} Note that in the incremental version \m{f'(x,y,r)} that computes \m{f(x \oplus y)}, if all computations on \m{x} have been replaced with uses of \m{r}, then \m{x} is unused and can be removed, and \m{f'(y,r)} computes the new output by using only the old output \m{r} and the input change \m{y}.

-There are many correspondences.
-For example, to incrementalize a function defined by composing two smaller functions, an incremental version of the inner function acts as the input change operation of the outer functions, enabled by caching all intermediate results; this corresponds to the chain rule for differentiation in calculus.
-For another example, repeating incrementalization for discovered auxiliary values as discussed in Section~\ref{sec-inc-trans} corresponds to computing higher-order derivatives.
+Looking more deeply, there are many further correspondences.
+The following are a few primary ones: \begin{itemize} \item \myemph{Chain rule} To incrementalize a function defined by composing two smaller functions, an incremental version of the inner function acts as the input change operation of the outer function, enabled by caching the intermediate result of the inner function; this corresponds to the chain rule for differentiation. \item \myemph{Discontinuity removal} To incrementalize a function that requires more than the previous result and intermediate results, discovering auxiliary information corresponds to discontinuity removal, where the function definition at a specific point is added or modified so that the derivative of the function can exist. \item \myemph{Higher-order derivative} Repeating incrementalization with caching selectively and with discovered auxiliary values corresponds to computing each successive derivative of the previous derivative, i.e., computing higher-order derivatives.